 With a donation of HK$2 a day, you can create a friendly and safe environment for children at its root, by changing the child safeguarding system and ensuring effective and timely response is taken by different stakeholders for children are under threats.

-〈Statistics on Newly Reported Child Abuse Cases, Spouse/Cohabitant Battering Cases and Sexual Violence Cases〉(2019), Social Welfare Department.
+〈Statistics on Newly Registered Child Protection Cases〉(2022), Social Welfare Department.

 Chan, Ko Ling & Brownridge, Douglas & Yan, Elsie & Fong, Daniel & Tiwari, Agnes.
 (2011).
 Child Maltreatment Polyvictimization: Rates and Short-Term Effects on Adjustment in a Representative Hong Kong Sample.
 Psychology of Violence.